m-miller/resume/README.md

 - Through website improvements my efforts increased sales efficiency, reduced customer friction, and assisted sales growth from $50M to $72M over a two-year period

 - Submitted and completed over 1000 Jira tickets during my tenure at Merchology

+- Regular team standups and mentoring of developers

 - Chaired the Giveback Committee, an employee-managed group that coordinated and scheduled volunteer activities for Merchology employees.
 Collectively we volunteered over 1000 hours in 2023